 How students heading to university can save some cash and budget wisely

 Setting off for uni soon?
-These tips can help you keep on top of your finances.
-By Vicky Shaw.
+These tips can help you keep on top of your finances

 Student life brings an array of fresh and exciting possibilities – as well as new responsibilities such as taking the reins on your finances.